HendrikEduard/Contact-Form-with-a-Honeypot/README.md

 $to = '_You_@_Your_Email_._TLD';

 Upload the form.sql into either the MySQL console or phpMyAdmin.
-Upload the php and css on to your webserver and you are ready to rock-and-roll!!
+Upload the php and css on to your webserver and you are ready to rock-and-roll!